 Good content is not easy to find – that much is no news.
 It’s even harder to find truly valuable blog content for product managers.
 You know, the kind of stuff that makes your brain go “Aha!” and that really, actually contributes to your craft as a PM.

-We’ve consumed hundreds of content pieces over the years, and here are 5 of the most valuable blog posts that discuss product management:
+We’ve consumed hundreds of content pieces over the years, and here are 5 of the most valuable blog posts that discuss product management process:

 How to calculate cost-per-acquisition for startups relying on freemium, subscription, or virtual items biz models